- Building a security program that meets business needs

 - Cryptography Concepts for Managers The candidate will demonstrate knowledge of common cryptographic terminology, and an understanding of how symmetric, asymmetric, and hashing encryption works

-- Incident Response and Business Continuity The candidate will demonstrate an understanding of the phases of incident response and the business continuity process
+- Incident Response and Business Continuity The candidate will demonstrate an understanding of the phases of incident response, and managing business continuity and disaster recovery programs

 - Managing a Security Operations Center The candidate will demonstrate an understanding of the components, structure, and management of a Security Operations Center (SOC)

-- Managing Application Security The candidate will demonstrate an understanding of the top threats to application code and software-based infrastructure, as well as integrating security into the software development lifecycle and DevOps processes
+- Managing Application Security The candidate will demonstrate an understanding of security issues affecting software, including infrastructure as code, as well as integrating security into the software development lifecycle (SDLC) and DevOps processes

 - Managing Negotiations and Vendors The candidate will demonstrate an understanding of effective negotiation and vendor management techniques